akbrand6/biobakery_post_processing_codes/README.md

 # biobakery_post_processing_codes

 This is a set of codes used each time after our biobakery nextflow pipeline is completed.
-Each code is easy to run and most are pretty quick.

-### Changes needed
+The UPDATE_AND_RUNME.sh file should be opened, and the **email address** and **path to your main directory *must* be updated**.
+Sbatch UPDATE_AND_RUNME.sh, and it should run the post-processing codes below for you.

+### Notes about what the individual steps are and how they work:

 This set of code is intended to run **IN ORDER**.
-The order is found in the README.tsv  I always update the README.tsv as I run the codes, to ensure I don't do something stupid.
+The order is seen below.
+I used to run them all one by one and update a file (that no longer exists here) named README.tsv as I run the codes, to ensure I don't do accidentally mess something up.
+More recently I learned how to run them all in order and recognize the value of removing the opportunity of human error.

 The proper order is:
-1. Update `UPDATE_ME.sh`.
-This should be the main directory that branches out into workflow-output and code-output.
-The codes are setup to be run based off of the formats we have them. spelling matters.  from the main_dir found in UPDATE_ME.sh you should see `code  code-output  workflow  workflow-output`
+1. `UPDATE_AND_RUNME.sh`.
 2. `merge_metaphlan_output.sh`
 3. `nreads.sh`
 4. `convert_metaphlan_relabs_to_absabund.py`